 Co-curricular drama is at the heart of Durham School with many students participating with enthusiasm in drama events, regardless of whether they have chosen to study drama as a GCSE or A Level option.
 Pupils enjoy participating in the range of drama events on offer, including regular house drama competitions, drama clubs and whole school productions.

-Recent Upper schoolproductions include; Les Miserables (2014), The Great Gatsby (2015) Grease (2016) - which had a highly successful four show run in the Gala Theatre, Durham and The Crucible (2016).
+Recent Upper school productions include; Grease (2016) - which had a highly successful four show run in the Gala Theatre, Durham, The Crucible (2016), The Fighter (2017)- an original piece which explored the struggles of PTSD, Oliver!
+(2018) and Pride and Prejudice (2019).

 Drama at Durham nurtures pupils to succeed, with curricular and co-curricular opportunities designed for those who may wish to pursue a career in the theatre and for those who prefer to pursue it as an interest.
 The standard of ability and achievement in drama at Durham School is extremely high and many extremely talented pupils have passed through the school and gone on to study Drama and Theatre at University or at Drama school, including recent ODs studying at Mountview Academy of Theatre Arts and ArtsEd.